HPV and Cervical Cancer

 - An HPV test alone, every five years

-Depending on the results of the Pap and/or HPV tests, a healthcare provider may recommend additional screening or procedures, so some women may be screened more often.
-Learn more about screening here.
+Depending on the results of the Pap and/or HPV tests, a healthcare provider may recommend additional screening or procedures, so some people may be screened more often.

-After age 65, women older than 65 who have had adequate prior screening and are not otherwise at high risk can stop screening.
-Women who have had a hysterectomy (with removal of the cervix) also do not need to be screened, unless they have a have a history of a high-grade precancerous lesions.
+After age 65, people older than 65 who have had adequate prior screening and are not otherwise at high risk can stop screening.
+Cisgender women or transmasculine people who have had a hysterectomy (with removal of the cervix) also do not need to be screened, unless they have a have a history of a high-grade precancerous lesions.